Posted on 5 Comments

 LARD

 FOOD: Humans have eaten the fats of wild animals, including hogs and pigs for a very long time.
-Fats were rendered from cooking meats over a fire and also using those fats to cook other plant matter, making them more digestible.
-Lard has extensive uses in baking as a natural, healthy shortening – providing a flaky, hearty and delicious crust or bread.
+Lard has extensive uses in baking as a natural, healthy shortening.
+Lard helps provide a flaky, hearty and delicious crust or bread.

-• SOAP: Animal fat soaps were the original soap made.
-Likely discovered by accident – a crude form of soap was reported to happen from the fat drippings cooked over a primitive fire mixed with a natural lye made from wood ash that had been filtered with rainwater, resulting in a soapy substance!
+• SOAP: Animal fat soaps were the original soaps, likely discovered by accident!
+A crude form of soap developed from the fat drippings over a primitive fire.
+These fats mixed with a natural lye from the wood ash filtered with rainwater.
+This all resulted in a soapy substance, a natural science!

-• SKINCARE: As long as people have been using lard for food purposes, it easily migrated its way over to the beauty counter of women and men.
-As lard is rendered animal fat, the composition of the lard oil is most similar to the composition of human skin’s natural sebum (skin oil).
+• SKINCARE: Lard easily migrated its way over to the beauty counter with it’s extensive history in the kitchen.
+Lard is most akin to the composition of human skin’s natural sebum (skin oil).
 This makes it a suitable moisturizer for individuals who have sensitivities or allergies to commercial moisturizers.

 • HAIRCARE: Since medieval times women have used pig fat to help regrow hair with success.
 Women also used to set and condition their hair with lard.
-The combination of lard and starches produced rigid curls and stiff hair styles for women and men in the 17th and 18th centuries.
+The combination of lard and natural starches produced rigid curls and stiff hair styles.
+This was a very popular styling product for women and men in the 17th and 18th centuries.

 While lard is wonderful for skincare and haircare, there are stability issues that prevent it from mainstream commercialization.
-Lard does not always have a consistent color, appearance, and odor from batch-to-batch based on seasonal diet and environmental exposures of the pigs.
+Lard does not always have a consistent color, appearance, and odor from batch-to-batch.
+This is based on the seasonal diet and environmental exposures of the pigs.

 TALLOW

-• SOAP: Animal fat soaps were the original soaps made.
-Likely discovered by accident – a crude form of soap was reported to happen from the fat drippings cooked over a primitive fire mixed with a natural lye made from wood ash that had been filtered with rainwater, resulting in a soapy substance!
+• SOAP: Animal fat soaps were the original soaps, likely discovered by accident!
+A crude form of soap developed from the fat drippings over a primitive fire.
+These fats mixed with a natural lye from the wood ash filtered with rainwater.
+This all resulted in a soapy substance, a natural science!

 • BEAUTY: Tallow has a long history in humanity of being used to soothe and moisturize skin.
-It is only in more recent times that plant oils and petroleum based products have taken the place of tallow in skincare.
+It’s only in recent times that plant oils and petroleum based products have taken the place of tallow in skincare.

-As tallow is rendered animal fat, the composition of the tallow oil is similar to the composition of human skin’s natural sebum.
-This makes it often a suitable moisturizer for individuals who have sensitivities to commercial moisturizers.
+The composition of the tallow oil is like the composition of human skin’s natural sebum.
+This often makes it a more suitable moisturizer for individuals who have sensitivities to commercial moisturizers.

 While tallow is great for body care, there are stability issues that prevent it from mainstream commercialization.
-Tallow does not always have a consistent color, appearance, and odor from batch-to-batch based on seasonal diet and environmental exposures of the cows.
+Tallow does not always have a consistent color, appearance, and odor from batch-to-batch.
+This is based on the seasonal diet and environmental exposures of the cows.

-• CANDLES: Tallow once was widely used to make candles before more convenient wax varieties became available—and for some time after since they continued to be a cheaper alternative.
-For those too poor even to avail themselves of homemade, molded tallow candles, the “tallow dip”—a reed that had been dipped in melted tallow or sometimes a strip of burning cloth in a saucer of tallow grease—was an accessible substitute.
-Such a candle was often simply called a “dip” or, because of its low cost, a “farthing dip” or “penny dip”.
-Due to the rarity of tallow used in a candle now, tallow candles have become one of the high-end costing candles, a close second to beeswax candles.
+• CANDLES: Tallow once was widely used to make candles before more convenient (and cheaper) wax varieties became available.
+The “tallow dip” was a reed or strip of burning cloth dipped in tallow.
+Such a candle was often simply called a “dip”.
+Or because of its low cost, a “farthing dip” or “penny dip”.

 Our Sources – Where Do We Get Our Lard and Tallow?